-To investigate the dependence of the simpliciality and hardness of degree-size sequences on the instance size, we perform extensive numerical calculations, generating uniform ensembles of sequences of random integers, $(\bid, \bis)$, with range up to $E=1010$.
-We test each sequence for simpliciality by applying the algorithm and compute for each $E$ the simplicial fraction $s = S / N$, where $S$ is the total number of simplicial sequences in the ensemble and $N$ is ensemble size, chosen at $N=10^5$.
-We also compute the fractions $p = P / N$ and $s_p = S_p / S$, where $P$ is the total number of polynomial instances in the ensemble and $S_p$ is the number of instances that are both simplicial and polynomial.
+To investigate the dependence of the simpliciality and hardness of degree-size sequences on the instance size, we perform extensive numerical calculations, generating uniform ensembles of sequences of random integers, $(\bid, \bis)$, with a range up to $E=1010$.
+We test each sequence for simpliciality by applying the algorithm and compute for each $E$ the simplicial fraction $S / N$, where $S$ is the total number of simplicial sequences in the ensemble and $N$ is the ensemble size, chosen at $N=10^6$.
+We also compute the fractions $P / N$ and $S_p / S$, where $P$ is the total number of polynomial instances in the ensemble and $S_p$ is the number of instances that are both simplicial and polynomial.
 The results, plotted in Fig.~\ref{fig:landscape}(c), clearly demonstrate the persistent existence of easy and hard populations at much larger sizes.
 An open question is to what extent we can further separate these classes in polynomial time, perhaps through better validation rules.

-{\it Topology and the heuristic policy.}---When data is encoded as a simplicial complex $K$, it is of natural interest to characterize its homotopical information by the Betti numbers $\beta_k(K)$~\cite{hatcherAlgebraicTopology2002,ghristElementaryAppliedTopology2014}.
-These numbers quantify the $k$-dimensional connectivity of objects by comparing its volume and boundary at each dimension.
-For example, $\beta_0$ is the number of connected components, $\beta_1$ is the number of homological cycles (or loops), and $\beta_k$ effectively counts the number of $k$-dimensional cavities.
-The topological cavities can mean geometric cavities in physical space, such as in granular packings~\cite{saadatfarPoreConfigurationLandscape2017}, or they may correspond to abstract structures in experimental measurements~\cite{pataniaShapeCollaborations2017}.
+{\it Heuristic policy and topology}---When data are encoded as a simplicial complex $K$, we can characterize their homotopical information by the Betti numbers $\beta_k(K)$~\cite{hatcherAlgebraicTopology2002,ghristElementaryAppliedTopology2014}.
+They quantify the $k$-dimensional connectivity of objects by comparing their volume and boundary at each dimension---$\beta_0$ is the number of connected components, $\beta_1$ the number of homological cycles (or loops), while higher $\beta_k$ effectively counts the number of $k$-dimensional cavities.
+The topological cavities can be geometric in physical space, such as in granular packings~\cite{saadatfarPoreConfigurationLandscape2017}, or abstract structures in experimental measurements~\cite{fengPersistentHomologyGeospatial2021,pataniaShapeCollaborations2017}.
 For instance, a cavity in diffusion MRI readings could indicate axonal dropout, a neurological disorder~\cite{sizemoreImportanceWholeTopological2018}.
 In the following, we focus on the first two Betti numbers because they are easier to interpret.